linux-surface/surface-dtx-daemon/README.md

-# Linux DTX Daemon for Surface Book 2
+# Linux DTX Daemon for Surface Books

-Linux User-Space Detachment System (DTX) Daemon for the Surface ACPI Driver (and Surface Book 2).
+Linux User-Space Detachment System (DTX) Daemon for the Surface ACPI Driver (and Surface Books).
+Currently only the Surface Book 2 is supported, due to lack of driver-support on the Surface Book 1.
+This may change in the future.

 _Work in progress:_
 _This will eventually replace the current python implementation at https://github.com/qzed/linux-surfacegen5-dtx-daemon._
 _Until then, please refer to that repo._

+Current status:
+- The core daemon functionality is implemented, i.e. you can specify executables as handlers to be executed on detach/attach.
+- Notifications are not implemented yet.